-Dividends on the Distributing Shares of all Funds excluding the Wellington Dynamic Diversified Income Fund
+Dividends on the Distributing Shares of all Funds excluding the Wellington Dynamic Diversified Income Fund and the Wellington Multi-Asset Total Return Income Fund

 Where it is the intention of the Directors to declare a dividend it shall ordinarily be calculated based on net operating income defined as all revenue received or accrued including interest and dividends, net of their respective withholding taxes and all actual and accrued expenses of the relevant Fund, attributable to the respective Share Class.
 Where a Share Class charges a Performance Fee this fee will not ordinarily be included as part of the accrued expenses for the purpose of calculating the dividend.